Make your kitty’s ears perk up and draw out a curious “nyan” (that’s meow in Japanese!) with one of these delightfully clever names.

 - Yamato (great harmony)

-- Yua (binding love and affection)
+- Yua (binding love & affection)

 Male Japanese Cat Names